Sam54000/Automated_spike_detection/README.md

  6. Select the file(s) you want to analyse.
 And press open

  ## Potential issues
- The analysis require a lot of memory and CPU ressource, it can take a while
+ The analysis require a lot of memory and CPU ressource, it can takes a while